Kathayra/bupectomy/README.md

 ###Usage

 At the time of this writeup, the usage is rather basic.
-With no command-line switches set, bupectomy will simply extract and decode the file_0 and Details files from McAfee's bup into the current working directory.
-Invoking the -d switch will print the Details file to stdout and exit.
+With no command-line switches set, bupectomy will extract the files of interest from the bup, decode them, and write their contents to the current working directory.
 The "to-do" list below outlines my future plans for the script and recent additions.

 ```
 usage: bupectomy.py [-h] [-d] [-o OUTPUT] bup